Summer camp employment

 How to apply

-• Apply online (no resume/cover letter needed unless applying for leadership roles).
+• Apply online – Just a Google form.
+Resume/cover letter not welcome but needed unless applying for leadership roles

-• Background check and work eligibility verification required.
+• Background check and work eligibility verification will be done

 Important dates